-Our board of directors has undertaken a review of its composition, the composition of its committees and the independence of each director.
-Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships, our board of directors has determined that Robert McNamara, Brett Robertson and Alexander Vos do not have any relationships that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under the applicable rules and regulations of the SEC and the Nasdaq Rules.
+Our board of directors has undertaken a review of its composition, the composition of its committees, and the independence of each director.
+Based upon information requested from and provided by each director concerning his or her background, employment, and affiliations, including family relationships, our board of directors has determined that Mr. McNamara, Ms. Robertson, and Mr. Vos do not have any relationships that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under the applicable rules and regulations of the SEC and the Nasdaq Rules.
 Mr. Gunstream is not independent under the Nasdaq Rules as a result of his position as our Chief Executive Officer.
-Ted Davis and Irene Davis are not independent under the Nasdaq Rules as a result of their prior employment with us.
+Mr. Davis and Ms. Davis are not independent under the Nasdaq Rules as a result of their prior employment with us.
 Messrs.
-Grossman, Herzick and Mackowski are not independent under the Nasdaq Rules as a result of their employment with Telegraph Hill Management Company LLC.
+Grossman, Herzick, and Mackowski are not independent under the Nasdaq Rules as a result of their employment with Telegraph Hill Management Company LLC, the corporate manager of THP.
 In making these determinations, our board of directors considered the current and prior relationships that each director has with our Company and all other facts and circumstances our board of directors deemed relevant in determining their independence, including the beneficial ownership of our capital stock by each non-employee director.